munificent/craftinginterpreters/book/inheritance.md

 With `this`, the keyword works sort of like a magic variable and the expression is that one lone token.
 But with `super`, the subsequent `.` and property name are inseparable parts of the super expression.
-You can't have a bare `super` all by itself:
+You can't have a bare `super` token all by itself:

 ```lox
 print super; // Syntax error.